mpsonntag/snippets/staging/sh/ext_backup.md

 #!/usr/bin/env bash

-# Simple copy backup file for a specific directory
+# Simple copy file backup to an external source from a local directory

 set -eu